uarksweteam12/team-12-photon/README.md

 # How to launch project

-1. Download all the files included in this repo
+1. Download all the files included

 2. Install Pillow to load images, please run command in terminal: pip install Pillow